ebaudrez/libpathcomp/README.md

     /* ... */
     free(val);

 To evaluate an attribute, use pathcomp_eval().
-If the attribute is a single, literal value, that value is returned.
+If the attribute is a single string value, that value is returned.
 Otherwise, if it's a Lua function, this function is called, and the result is returned.
 Otherwise, if it's a multi-valued attribute, the result corresponding to the current alternative is returned.
 (More on the 'current alternative' later.)